 I fell in love with the recipe for these dark chocolate covered marshmallow cookies from the Bouchon Bakery cookbook by Thomas Keller.
 They’re described as fun, whimsical witches hats and they're a perfect treat for Halloween.

-I found this recipe in the Bouchon Bakery cookbook by Thomas Keller, where they’re described as fun, whimsical witches hats.
-I fell in love with the idea of them and thought a batch of adorable witches hats would be the perfect Halloween recipe.
-Unfortunately, I didn’t read the directions about how to make the shape of a hat with marshmallow and I got carried away with the fun of piping, so mine don’t really look like hats at all (except for the one below that looks like the Hogwart's Sorting Hat!).
+I got carried away with the fun of piping, so mine don’t really look like hats (except for the one in the middle that looks like the Hogwart's Sorting Hat!).
 But they’re delicious, and that's all that matters.

 This recipe will likely make a few extra cookies, though that depends on how you pipe the marshmallow and if you’re going for a sleek witch hat or if you get carried away with the piping and go for the multi-tiered marshmallow extravagance.
 Either way will be perfect, and you won’t be upset about having extra cookies— they’re just as delicious on their own.

 a few notes on these chocolate covered marshmallow cookies:

 - I modified a few of the quantities in the cookie recipe to make them a little bit more realistic

 - I used the marshmallow recipe from Ottolenghi's Sweet cookbook because it's a more simplistic technique and it uses powdered gelatin, which I find to be more readily available than sheets

 - the high butter content in the cookies requires it to be well chilled before rolling out, and if necessary, re-chilled before cutting and baking. it's best to make the dough the day before and let it fully chill